ibm-cloud-docs/vpc/fl-using.md

 2. A VSI on Subnet 2 (NACL 1 allows ingress and egress) tries to query the web server that you are running on Subnet 3.
 3. The query gets through and you see that the traffic is accepted on the ingress path to Subnet 3 into VSI 31.
 4. When VSI 31 receives the request, it generates a reply and tries to send it.
 Unfortunately, the response cannot be returned and your connection hangs on Subnet 2 until it times out.
-5. Flow logs will show that the request was sent and that it was accepted on VSI 31.
+5. Flow logs show that the request was sent and that it was accepted on VSI 31.
 Flow logs show that the response traffic was rejected.

 ![Troubleshooting security groups and network ACLs](/images/fl-sc-acls.png "Troubleshooting security groups and network ACLs")